MRChemSoft/nmqc-2025/content/registration.md

 You will have to pay in advance.
 This will later be refunded to a limited amount of students on a first-come first-served basis.

+Use [this link] to put in a reservation.

 For any questions, contact us at: [nmqc-2023@mrchemsoft.no](mailto:nmqc-2023@mrchemsoft.no)